 If you or someone close to you has been hurt in a big rig crash, you should know and understand your legal right to seek compensation in a court of law.
 In many cases, a person injured in a wreck can potentially recover damages from not only the driver whose negligence led to the accident but also the trucking company that employed him or her, such as when it engaged in negligent hiring.
-The truck accident attorneys at Cohn & Smith are here to help victims in the Pembroke Pines area and beyond who are going through this difficult time.
-We are experienced in negotiating and litigating these types of cases, and we will be glad to put our many years of experience to work for you.Holding a Negligent Company Liable for Damages
+The Pembroke Pines truck accident attorneys at Cohn & Smith are here to help victims who are going through this difficult time.
+Our attorneys are experienced in negotiating and litigating these types of cases, and we will be glad to put our many years of experience to work for you.Holding a Company Liable for Negligent Hiring

 Truck accident cases are generally founded on the principles of negligence law.
 Such cases have four basic components: duty, breach of duty, causation, and damages.
 In order to prevail in a negligence lawsuit, the plaintiff must prove each of the elements of negligence by a preponderance of the evidence.
 Fortunately, this is a much less stringent standard than the “beyond a reasonable doubt” requirement in the criminal justice system.